-Re-entry
+Re - entry

 If a team does not bat the entire lineup and substitutes are available, we use the standard NFHS re-entry rule.
-Starters may be reentered once (including the DH for 15u-18u), as long as the player occupies their original position in the batting order.
+Starters may be reentered once, as long as the player occupies their original position in the batting order.